LorenzoF765/valentines.github.io/README.md

 ## Introduction

-This is a GitHub Pages project that I developed for my girlfriend Charlotte.
-She is an amazing person, and I wanted to create something special to show my appreciation for her.
-I hope she enjoys this little gift as much as I enjoyed making it.
+This is a GitHub Pages project that I developed for my partner Kirsten.
+They are an amazing person, and I wanted to create something special to show my appreciation for them.
+I hope they enjoy this little gift as much as I enjoyed making it.
 If you're looking for a meaningful way to celebrate someone special, feel free to use this as inspiration.

 ## Development